CSCfi/heat-openstack-example/README.md

 ## Overview

-This repository contains Ansible playbooks and Heat OpenStack template for provisioning a Virtual Machine and deploying an Nginx appliocation as an example on cPouta Openstack enviroonmnet.
+This repository contains Ansible playbooks and Heat OpenStack template for provisioning a Virtual Machine and deploying an Nginx application as an example on cPouta Openstack environment.

 ## Project structure:-